andrewdjackson/rosco/README.md

 Metric("80x17-18_coil_time * 0.0002 > 4ms") --> Result(["coil_fault = true"])
 ```
 ## Is MAP too high?
+The MAP sensor should be under 45kPA (ideally 35kPA) when the engine is at idle.
+A high value indicates a vacuum fault.
 ```mermaid
 flowchart LR
 Running("engine_idle") --> Metric
 Metric("80x07_map_kpa > 45") --> Result(["map_fault = true"])
 ```
 ## Engine Idle fault?
+This Idle Base Position is the number of steps from 0 which the ECU will use as guide for starting idle speed control during engine warm up. <br>
+The value will start at quite a high value (>100 steps) on a very cold engine and fall to < 50 steps on a fully warm engine.
+A high value on a fully warm engine or a low value on a cold engine will cause poor idle speed control.<br>
+Idle position is calculated by the ECU using the engine coolant temperature sensor.
 ```mermaid
 flowchart LR
 Running("engine_idle = true") --> EngineAtTemp{{"engine_at_operating_temp"}}